learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ![png](index_files/index_17_1.png)

-Grouped data clearly shows that as value of alpha is increases from .001 to 0.5, the probability of TYPE II errors decreases.
+The grouped data clearly shows that as value of alpha is increased from .001 to .5, the probability of type II errors decreases.

 ### Why is an α level of 0.05 chosen as a cut-off for statistical significance?